-The European Robotics League (ERL) will reach our everyday lives with its new tournament category called ERL Smart Cities.
+The European Robotics League will reach our everyday lives with its new tournament called SciRoc Challenge (or the ERL Smart Cities Robotics Challenge).

-Prior to 2018, the European Robotics League, funded by the European Commission to advance research, development and innovation in robotics and artificial intelligence, has run in three categories: emergency, industrial and service robots.
-Now teams from all three leagues meet every two years in the ERL Smart Cities tournaments, the first of which will be held in Milton Keynes, showcasing how real robots can make our lives better in urban environments.
+Prior to 2018, the European Robotics League, funded by the European Commission to advance research, development and innovation in robotics and artificial intelligence, has run in three categories: consumer (previously service), emergency and professional (previously industrial) service robots.
+Now teams from all three categories meet every two years in the ERL Smart Cities Robotics Challenge, the first of which was held in Milton Keynes, showcasing how real robots can make our lives better in urban environments.

-ERL Smart cities offer a unique opportunity to demonstrate the benefits of using a variety of robotic applications in different living contexts for all European citizens.
-Leading European robotics developers from European companies and research labs will send teams to demonstrate their technologies and systems in high profile competitive demonstrations in a smart city environment.
+The novel ERL Smart Cities challenge offers a unique opportunity to demonstrate the benefits of using a variety of robotic applications in different living contexts for all European citizens.
+Leading robotics developers from worldwide companies and research labs will send teams to demonstrate their technologies and systems in high profile competitive demonstrations in a Smart City environment.

-ERL Smart Cities offers companies as well as researchers a unique opportunity to demonstrate their systems and technology to a wide public audience in a realistic and believable context, and will foster an informed, factbased communication about robotics and its societal implications with public stakeholders and the media.
+The first ERL Smart Cities event offered companies as well as researchers the unique opportunity to demonstrate their systems and technology to a wide public audience in a realistic and believable context, and fostered an informed, factbased communication about robotics and its societal implications with public stakeholders and the media.
 The synergy between smart robots and smart cities adds value to both, and showcases the technologies which will shape our living spaces in the near future.

 The first SciRoc Challenge was held in Milton Keynes, UK, from the 16th to the 22nd of September 2019.
 The next SciRoc Challenge will be held in 2021, more details to follow.